While jobs that require a graduate degree are on the rise, outcomes may depend on your field, location, and career goals.

 To learn more about graduate degree programs for these career paths, check out the following:

-The Information Technology Industry Shows Both Job Growth and an Increased Benefit for Graduate Degree Holders
+The Information Technology Industry Shows Both Job Growth and an Increased Benefit for Master’s Degree Holders

 Many master’s degrees are also awarded in science, technology, engineering, and mathematics (STEM) fields.
-Plus, the sub-sector of technology is expected to add more than 500,000 new IT jobs by 2026.
+Plus, the sub-sector of technology is expected to add about 546,200 new IT jobs by 2028.
 According to the BLS, IT occupations where a master’s degree can strengthen career prospects include:

 - Network and computer systems administrators